MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

 ## Are clusters supported as sources or destinations?

-The Storage Migration Service supports migrating from and to clusters after installation of cumulative update [KB4513534](https://support.microsoft.com/en-us/help/4512534/windows-10-update-kb4512534) or subsequent updates.
-This includes migrating from a source cluster to a destination cluster as well as migating from a standalone source server to a destination cluster for device consolidation purposes.
+The Storage Migration Service supports migrating from and to clusters after installation of cumulative update [KB4513534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) or subsequent updates.
+This includes migrating from a source cluster to a destination cluster as well as migrating from a standalone source server to a destination cluster for device consolidation purposes.

 ## Do local groups and local users migrate?